komv123/AgileHWProject/README.md

 You can set up the development environment using **Nix** (recommended) or by manually installing dependencies and using the provided `mill` script.

 ### Option 1: Using Nix (Recommended)
 This project uses the [Nix](https://github.com/NixOS/nix) package manager.
-This guarantees that all tools (Java, Scala, Mill, Verilator, Synthesis tools) are installed with the correct versions.
+This guarantees that all tools (Mill, Verilator, Synthesis tools) are installed with the correct versions.

 To enter the development environment:
 ```bash